 Moose Akanno returns to Connecticut after spending the last four seasons at Dartmouth.

-Moose Akanno comes to UConn after having spent the past four seasons serving as an assistant coach for the Dartmouth women's track and field program.
+Moose Akanno is in his second season as an assistant coach at UConn in 2015 after having spent the past four seasons serving as an assistant coach for the Dartmouth women's track and field program.

 While at UConn, Akanno was part of the Big East Conference Coaching Staff of the Year in 2009 after winning the Indoor Championship.